- Serves 6

-My father-in-law is of Slovenian descent and every year for the holidays he makes loaves of poteca (po-teet-sa), a traditional yeast bread with a lemon-scented walnut filling.
-I used a delicious recipe for Crème Brûlée French Toast from Gourmet Magazine as my starting point and added the walnut & lemony goodness of the poteca.
-The result is a like a mash-up of a sticky bun & poteca in french toast form.
+My father-in-law is of Slovenian descent and every year for the holidays, he makes loaves of poteca (po-teet-sa), a traditional yeast bread with a lemon-scented walnut filling.
+I used a delicious recipe for Crème Brûlée French Toast from Gourmet Magazine as my starting point and added the walnut and lemony goodness of the poteca.
+The result is a like a mash-up of a sticky bun & poteca in French toast form.

 It's great for a holiday breakfast—decadent and delicious, plus prepped the night before.
-In the morning it just requires a room-temp rest and a stint in the oven—easy peasy! —hardlikearmour
+In the morning, it just requires a room temperature rest and a stint in the oven—easy peasy! —hardlikearmour

-- Heat oven to 225 degrees F. Remove end crusts (heels) from bread, then cut bread into 6 1-inch thick slices.
+- Heat oven to 225° F. Remove end crusts (heels) from bread, then cut bread into six 1-inch-thick slices.
 The bread slices should fit tightly in a 9- by 13-inch baking pan.
 Place slices of bread directly on oven rack near center of oven, and dry for about 15 minutes.
 Bread should not start to toast or fully dry out, but the surfaces should feel dry to the touch.
 Turn off oven.

-- In a bowl whisk together eggs, 1 1/2 cups half-and-half, granulated sugar, 1 teaspoon lemon zest, 1/2 teaspoon salt, and 1 teaspoon vanilla extract.
+- In a bowl whisk together eggs, 1 1/2 cups half-and-half, granulated sugar, remaining 1 teaspoon lemon zest, remaining 1/2 teaspoon salt, and remaining 1 teaspoon vanilla extract.
 Make sure sugar is dissolved, and eggs have been completely incorporated.
 Pour mixture evenly over the bread slices.
 Cover and chill overnight (at least 8 hours).

-- Remove pan from refrigerator, and allow to rest at room temperature for 45 - 60 minutes.
-Preheat oven to 350 degrees F, and bake French toast in middle of oven for about 35 - 40 minutes.
+- Remove pan from refrigerator, and allow to rest at room temperature for 45 to 60 minutes.
+Preheat oven to 350° F and bake French toast in middle of oven for about 35 to 40 minutes.
 The edges should just begin to brown, and the bread should puff up.
-Allow to rest for 5 to 6 minutes, then serve making sure to invert the pieces onto plates.
+Allow to rest for 5 to 6 minutes, then serve by inverting the pieces onto plates.
 (The first one will not look as nice as the rest, so give that one to yourself.)